GaianRangerPlugin/ranger-gaian-plugin/README.md

 * Supports Data Masking [tbd]
 * Ranger Tag support (including being sourced from Apache Atlas) [tbd]

+See doc/SQLBehaviour.md for example SQL statements and how they will behave

 **Building the plugin**

 Ensure the required build requirements are installed